arturmpinho/Dusty-Lantern/README.md

 With sustainability being the key-driver of innovation and the second-hand market increasing substantially during the past years, combining these contexts generates a great opportunity that must be addressed.

-With this in mind the ***Dusty Lantern*** will provide like-minded people the best platform so they can give second-hand articles a new life and start contributing to a more sustainable society, monetizing old and unused items.
+With this in mind, the ***Dusty Lantern*** will provide like-minded people the best platform, so they can give second-hand articles a new life and start contributing to a more sustainable society, monetizing old and unused items.

 ---
 <a></a>